TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     The method ``addError()`` expects an error message and an error code.
 The latter should be unique; therefore, we recommend using the UNIX timestamp of the source code's creation time.
-With the error code's help, the error can be definitely identified, for example, in bug reports.
+With the help of the error code, the error can be definitely identified, for example, in bug reports.

 By default, Extbase will not call a validator if the value to validate is